-New Polling Shows Strong Support for Harris Among Younger Voters of Color
+New Polling Shows Strong Support for Harris among Younger Voters of Color

-New Polling Shows Strong Support for Harris Among Younger Voters of Color
+New Polling Shows Strong Support for Harris among Younger Voters of Color

 A pair of voter surveys released this week offer some encouraging news for the Harris camp just two weeks out from the November 5 election.
 Both polls show strong support for the Democratic candidate among voters of color in key swing states.